Falcons fire HC Quinn, GM Dimitroff after 0-5 start

 Quinn is the second NFL head coach to lose his job this season.
 The Houston Texans parted ways with Bill O'Brien earlier this month.

-Dimitroff was named GM of the Falcons in January 2008 after five seasons as New England's director of college scouting.
+Dimitroff was named GM of the Falc0ns in January 2013 after five seasons as New England's director of college scouting.
 Since his arrival, Atlanta is 109-88 in the regular season, has made the playoffs six times, has three NFC South titles and made the Super Bowl once.

 Among the players drafted on Dimitroff's watch are cornerstones players in quarterback Matt Ryan, wide receiver Julio Jones, offensive lineman Jake Matthews and linebacker Deion Jones.